Roche says rising biosimilar threat will speed up Rituxan sales fall

 Overall, the medicine’s full-year sales rose by 1 percent to 7.4 billion Swiss francs ($7.99 billion), as sales in the United States -- where patents remain valid until mid-2018 -- offset the European slump.

-But with more Rituxan biosimilar launches from Novartis (NOVN.S) and Celltrion (091990.KQ) across Europe on the way, O‘Day said the decline will worsen.
+But with more Rituxan biosimilar launches from Novartis and Celltrion across Europe on the way, O‘Day said the decline will worsen.

 “We’ll see an acceleration of this exposure... all expected in the first half of the year,” Roche pharmaceuticals chief Dan O‘Day told analysts in London.